mathematicator-core/numbers/README.md

 ## Contribution

-> Please help improve this documentation by sending a Pull request.
+> Please help to improve this documentation by sending a Pull request.

 ### Tests